What Is Haldane Effect? (Diagram, Graph, Example)

 Haldane effect graph

 We can also use the Haldane effect to describe how the lungs’ alveoli can absorb more Carbon dioxide from the blood plasma.
-So the Haldane effect can also explain how oxygen concentration affects carbon dioxide unloading into the alveoli.
+So, the Haldane effect can also explain how oxygen concentration affects carbon dioxide unloading into the alveoli.

 Haldane Effect Mechanism

 What’s happening inside our lungs?
-The oxygen moves down its concentration gradient from the alveolus and into the red blood cell inside our lungs.
+The oxygen moves down its concentration gradient from the alveolus and into the red blood cells inside our lungs.
 This Haldane effect increases the concentration of oxygen inside our red blood cells.
 We decrease hemoglobin’s ability to bind Carbon dioxide and H+ ions.

 More Article: